KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-as-function-parameter.md

 }
 ```

-Note that we verify the function pointer manually before calling it.
+Note that we validate the function pointer manually before calling it.
-We want to be able to pass `NULL` safely:
+This is because we want to be able to pass `NULL` safely:
 ```c
 calls_function_pointer(NULL);   // should not segfault!
 ```